Palencia Cathedral

-Palencia Cathedral (Catedral de Palencia) is a Roman Catholic church located in Palencia, Spain.
-It is dedicated to Saint Antoninus of Pamiers (San Antolín).
+The Cathedral Basilica of Saint Antoninus (Catedral-Basílica de San Antolín) is a Roman Catholic church located in Palencia, Spain.
+It is dedicated to Saint Antoninus of Pamiers.

+History

 The cathedral was built from 1172 to 1504 stands over a low-vaulted Visigothic crypt (the Crypt of San Antolín).
 In front of the Proto-Romanesque temple is the old Visigothic chapel from the mid-7th century, built during the reign of Wamba to preserve the remains of the martyr Saint Antoninus of Pamiers, a Visigothic-Gallic nobleman brought from Narbonne to Visigothic Hispania in 672 or 673 by Wamba himself.
 These are the only remains of the Visigothic cathedral of Palencia.